touhidurabir/laravel-model-sanitize/README.md

 ```

 ## What is does ?
-The **Sanitize** package sanitize the passed **attributes** to proper model fillables at create or update.
+The `Sanitize` package sanitize the passed `attributes` to proper model fillables at create or update.

-A model has multiple table schema based attributed associated with it.
+A model has table schema based multiple attributes associated with it.
 When we try to create a new model record or update an existing model record, we must provide the an array attributes that is propelry mapped to those arrtibute or table columns names .
 For example

 ```php
 $user = User::create([